SOwens/example-compiler/README.md

 Use `nasm -f macho64 FILENAME.s` to assemble the compiler's output for *FILENAME*, and then `gcc COMPILER_DIR/runtime/io.o FILENAME.o -o FILENAME` to link the program with the runtime library.

+See the `tests` directory for some example programs.
+NB, the `Makefile` in that directory must be edited to specialise it for either OS X or Linux.

 The source language
 -------------------